-Dial oven-going meat thermometer: For larger meat cuts, such as roast, insert the thermometer before roasting or grilling begins.
-Insert it at least two inches into the center of the largest muscle or thickest portion of the uncooked meat.
-The thermometer should not touch any fat or bone or the pan.
-This type of thermometer can remain in the meat while roasting in the oven or cooking on the grill.
-When the meat reaches the desired final roasting temperature, push in the thermometer a little farther.
+To use a leave-in meat thermometer: Insert the thermometer at least two inches into the center of the largest muscle or thickest portion of the uncooked meat.
+The meat thermometer should not touch any fat, bone, or the pan.
+That would result in an inaccurate temperature reading.
+When the meat reaches the desired final temperature as specified in your recipe, push in the thermometer a little farther.
 If the temperature drops, continue cooking the meat.
 If it stays the same, remove the meat from the oven or grill.

 To use an oven-going probe thermometer: Instead of the whole thermometer going in the oven, this trendy digital thermometer ($15, Target) has a wired probe that goes into your meat and attaches to a base that sits outside your oven.
 By using a probe thermometer, you can easily read what temperature your meat is without opening the door and letting heat escape.
 Most models also have programmable settings that you can set to alert you once your meat is at the desired temperature.
 That means you can broil your filet mignon to a perfect medium-rare (145°F) without having to watch through the oven's window.

 Cover meat with foil and let it stand about 15 minutes before carving.
 Its temperature will rise 5°F to 10°F during the standing time.

 Instant-Read Meat Thermometers

 Instant-read meat thermometers are available in both dial and digital varieties.
 These are inserted into the meat outside of the oven and give an instant reading (hence the name).